Walks and Hikes on the Suncoast of Fiji

 3. Nananu-i-Ra Island Walks

-An island paradise just off the Suncoast, Nananu-I-Ra is a hilly 3.5km2 (3.8ft2) island with white sand beaches, mangroves and budget accommodations.
+An island paradise just off the Suncoast, Nananu-i-Ra is a hilly 3.5km2 (3.8ft2) island with white sand beaches, mangroves and budget accommodations.
 The island is good for trekking offering amazing views of the mainland and the Nakauvadra Ranges from its inland 4WD tracks that also make excellent walking trails.
 At low tide, it’s possible to walk around the entire perimeter of the island in about 4-5 hours.
 If you want to stay on the island, check out its accommodation listed in 8 Best Budget Accommodation on the Suncoast.

 4. Waterfall Walk in Koroyanitu National Park

 The Korotanitu National Heritage Park offers some of the most accessible hikes in Fiji to visit independently.
-Either hire a 4WD rental vehicle and make your way there via Tavakuva Road off Drasa Avenue in Lautoka, take a taxi or book a tour with Fiji Eco Tours including transportation to Abaca Village where all the walking trails start.
+Either hire a 4WD rental vehicle and make your way there via Tavakuva Road off Drasa Avenue in Lautoka, take a taxi or book a tour with Fiji Eco Tours (more info on Viator and Tripadvisor) including transportation to Abaca Village where all the walking trails start.
 At Abaca Village, one of the locals will find you where you’ll need to pay a small fee – around FJ$15 for a map and directions and FJ$25 for a guide.
 A popular walk to suit most fitness levels is the waterfall walk.
 This 1h30min-2 hours loop walk takes you to a stunning waterfall and swimming hole.

 5. Mt Koroyanitu Walk